 - Older kids will enjoy the hike to Bowtie and Corona Arch.
 Both are not in the National Park.
 It’s about 2.5 miles roundtrip and includes a small section where you have to physically climb a rope/ladder, but not too bad otherwise for the older kids!
 Trailhead located off highway 279

-While Moab is known for it’s extreme biking and off-roading, there are actually so many things to do in Moab with kids!
+While Moab is known for it’s extreme biking and off-roading, there are actually so many things to do in Moab Utah with kids!
 These kid-friendly activities will keep you busy all weekend (and beyond, if needed).
 Whether it’s hiking, searching for dinosaur tracks, or doing some rock collecting at the awesome rock store, there are plenty of fun things to do in Moab with kids.

 Road Tripping?
 Check out Mesa Verde National Park just a couple hours away!